theHostileNegotiator/KWBandage/PatchNotes.md

 5. Weapon is set up to have unlimited clip size but uses different method compared to other weapons that also have unlimited clip size
 	* While inconsequential, will now have a ClipSize of "0" and given a tiny firing duration.
 #### FireHawk
+1. Contrails show when in Formation Preview and when Stratofighing
+	* Changed how draws work.
+Particle Effects will not show under specific conditions, use PARSE_NORMAL Condition "NONE" instead of PARSE_DEFAULT
-1. ZOCOM Firehawks would not display Stratofigher thrusters properly, especially when upgraded with Ceramic Armor
+2. ZOCOM Firehawks would not display Stratofigher thrusters properly, especially when upgraded with Ceramic Armor
 	* Fixed Animations
-2. Unit can be seen through, mainly with Ceramic Armor textures due DXT compression creating Alpha pixels
+3. Unit can be seen through, mainly with Ceramic Armor textures due DXT compression creating Alpha pixels
 	* Removed alpha support
 #### Ox Transports
 1. Particle Effects appear in Formation Preview